react-navigation/react-navigation.github.io/docs/params.md

 There are two pieces to this:

-1. Pass params to a route by putting them in an object as a second parameter to the `navigation.navigate` function: `this.props.navigation.navigate('RouteName', { /* params go here */ })`
+1. Pass params to a route by putting them in an object as a second parameter to the `navigation.navigate` function: `navigation.navigate('RouteName', { /* params go here */ })`

-2. Read the params in your screen component: `this.props.route.params`.
+2. Read the params in your screen component: `route.params`.

 > We recommend that the params you pass are JSON-serializable.
 That way, you'll be able to use [state persistence](state-persistence.html) and your screen components will have the right contract for implementing [deep linking](deep-linking.html).